-The perfect layer cake begins with a moist chocolate cake, is filled with a rich espresso chocolate mousse whose scent will knock your socks off, and frosted with a delicious chocolate frosting.
+The perfect Espresso Chocolate Mousse Layer Cake begins with a moist chocolate cake, filled with a rich espresso chocolate mousse whose scent will knock your socks off, and frosted with a delicious chocolate frosting.
 Need I say more?

 I wish Mother Nature would pick a damn struggle already and stop dumping snow in March.
 We didn’t even get that nice powdery snow.
 We got ice.
 And wind.
 People felt as if they were being pelted by cold hate out there.
 It’s not ok.

 It’s not ok.

 I rid legs of winter fur anticipating warmer days and now my legs are cold.
 And I almost slipped in the snow this morning.
 At my age, I could break a damn hip.
 Thanks, Mother Nature.

 Now flow with me, let’s talk about this Espresso Mousse Chocolate Layer Cake.

 So coffee is a thing this year.
 Like trending or whatever.
 I’m like, um… Coffee has ALWAYS been there.
 How are people just noticing it?

 I don’t really follow trends.
 I don’t understand why something is trendy or trending.
 It makes no damn sense.